Zoho CRM vs Pipedrive 2026: Which One Actually Delivers Value for Your Sales Team?

 | Enterprise | ~$99 | Custom onboarding, full feature access |

-Look, Pipedrive's pricing jumps sharply between tiers.
-Going from Essential to Advanced is a $19/user/month increase — and you need Advanced to get automation.
-For a 10-person team, that's $190/month extra just to unlock a feature that Zoho includes at lower price points.
-That's a meaningful cost difference at scale and worth factoring into your math before you fall in love with the UI.
+Here's the thing — Pipedrive's pricing jumps noticeably between tiers.
+Moving from Essential to Advanced costs an extra $19/user/month.
+And you need Advanced to unlock automation.
+For a 10-person team, that's $190/month extra just to get a feature that Zoho includes at lower tiers.
+At scale, that adds up fast and is worth accounting for before you fall in love with the interface.

 Feature-by-Feature Comparison